JuliaDataScience/JuliaDataScience/contents/stats.md

 Given some data, we can *infer* what are the aspects of the underlying data generating process.
 This is the realm of inferential statistics.

-In @fig:stats_vs_prob we summarize the relationship between data generating process and observed data.
 With knowledge of the data generating process we can apply probability to generate and simulate plausible data.
 And by using the observed data we can use inference to gain knowledge about the underlying data generating process.